m-i-n-a-r/d3on/README.md

 ## Contents
 - **fancy-s3t**: a customizable set of moving and interactive nodes, to display a list of skills, products and so on!
 The list is taken from a json file, and a variety of animations and actions are possible.
 - **rad3ar**: a radar-style (also called star or spider or Kiviat plot) interactive and customizable visualization.
 The data-points are taken from a json file and can be focused and animated easily.
-- **svgreat**: a simple svg visualization, where an svg is splitted in pieces, and the properties of each piece are controlled from a json.
-Useful to obtain animated icons and logos.
-I suggest to use Inkscape to split a single svg in multiple pieces. **[WIP]**
+- **patt3rn**: a simple svg visualization, where an svg can be splitted in pieces, and the properties are controlled from a json.
+Useful to obtain background patterns, can be adapted to make animated logos.
+I suggest to use Inkscape to split a single svg in multiple pieces, if needed.
+The example shows a pattern of flying airplanes.
 - **sparky-icon**: just select the id of a div or img tag in your page, choose an image and select the effects to apply, to obtain a vivid and animated image or icon.
 Just make sure to select an icon or an image! **[WIP]**

 ## Avoid cross origin requests